Learn how to improve battery life on your Samsung Galaxy S4 Active. You can also use power saving mode to extend the battery performance.

-Samsung Galaxy Note 3 has lot of Motion features like Direct call, Smart alert, Tap to top, Tilt to zoom, Pan to move icon, Pan to browse images, Shake to update and Turn over to mute/pause.
+- Samsung Galaxy S4 Active has lot of Motion features like Direct call, Smart alert, Tap to top, Tilt to zoom, Pan to move icon, Pan to browse images, Shake to update and Turn over to mute/pause.
 Only activate those you need.

 Use solid black static wallpaper

-Samsung Galaxy Note 3 HD uses less power on solid black wallpaper because less backlight is output.
+- Samsung Galaxy S4 Active HD uses less power on solid black wallpaper because less backlight is output.
 And try not to use beautiful live wallpaper.
 Why?
 Lovely animated live wallpaper costs you more CPU power usage is equal to lower battery life.

 Fully close application that not use